aaatipamula/dotfiles/README.md

 - Bash
 - Git

-This also contains a script that makes it easier to access README.md files

 ### vim

 This contains two different config files for vim.

-- vimrc
+- vimrc (*deprecated*)
 - basic.vim

 The `vimrc` file contains my main fully decked out config for Vim.
-This is mostly used on any machine that I will regularly code on.
+This is now deprecated as I have switched to neovim.<br>

 The `basic.vim` file is a basic config for Vim that I use on remote machines or machines I don't intend to use regularly.

 ### setupscripts

-This contains 3 files.
+This contains 2 files.

-- `dracula_install.sh`
+- `setup_functions.sh`
-- `init_setup.sh`
+- `setup`

-The first file is a simple script to install the Dracula theme for vim.
-I don't intend to use this often however its there if I need it.
+`setup_function.sh` is a collection of functions that each perform a specific install or setup action. <br>

 The second file is a setup script where specific parts of setup can be initated.
 This setup script will add all my prefered shell configurations regardless of any flags present or not.
-There are also options to install vim and install apps that I use often based on how often I plan on using the machine.

-The third file is a setup script for any other Linux machine I may use.
-Its here just incase the previous file doesn't work for one reason or another
+There are also options to perform specific actions from `setup_functions.sh` as neeed.

+### test-scripts

+This contains a scripts to test the install functions